-Attire should be khaki, navy, gray, or black dress slacks and a solid white or blue button-down shirt or a dress for ladies.
+Attire should be khaki, navy, gray, or black dress slacks and a solid white or blue button-down shirt or a dress.
 A tie (or bowtie) is required.
 A formal shoe is required and should be black, brown, or neutral in color.
 Dress shoes are required.
 Be cautious of excessive heel height as graduates walk up steps and onto a floating stage.
 Jeans, flip-flops, boots, sporty, and athletic shoes are not allowed or appropriate for this occasion.
 The only additions to the blue robe/gown are the National Honor Society stoles, cords, and/or pins that distinguish club or sport membership.
 Honor stoles may not be modified.
-The maximum amount of cords permitted to be worn during commencement exercises are eight.
-The maximum amount of pins permitted to be worn are four.
 Caps must be worn with no modifications.
 Graduation gowns should be free of wrinkles.
 Any deviation from these guidelines will result in a senior not being permitted to walk at graduation.